IELTS Essay Topics with sample answer.

 IELTS Essay # 1161 - Today’s food travels thousands of miles before it reaches customers

 - Last Updated: Wednesday, 19 April 2023 16:16

 You should spend about 40 minutes on this task.

 Today’s food travels thousands of miles before it reaches customers.

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 You should write at least 250 words.

-No doubt we live in a global village and with the introduction of the speedy transportation system, food grown anywhere could be transported to other parts of the world.
-This means people can have any fruits, vegetables and other food items from their local market.
-If something is not locally grown, import it - globalisation has made it possible.
-It also fosters the international trade, helps many farmers reach the international market and help countries fulfil their food requirements.
+We live in a global village, and with the introduction of the speedy transportation system, food grown anywhere could be transported to other parts of the world.
+It ensures that people can buy many types of local and foreign fruits, vegetables and other food items from the nearby markets.
+"If something is not locally grown, import it" - globalisation and the advancement in technology have made it a reality.

+This development fosters international trade, helps many farmers reach the international market and help countries fight their food scarcity.
 However, this does not come without a price.
-The transportation of food requires burning more fuel and this is detrimental to the environment.
-Just to supply internationally grown fruits, we are unknowingly degrading our green environment.
+The transportation of food requires burning more fuel, and this is detrimental to the environment.
+Just to supply internationally grown fruits, we are degrading our environment.
 This is a price we cannot afford to pay.
-Another negative impact of transporting food is putting the local farmers into the competition and they are forced to produce more items at a lower cost and hence the increasing use of chemicals.
-This is in a way declining the quality of locally grown food items.
+Another negative impact of transporting food is putting the local farmers into competition, and they are forced to produce more items at a lower cost and hence the increasing use of chemicals.
+This, in a way, is declining the quality of locally grown food items.

 Furthermore, consumers are often forced to purchase imported food that was preserved and produced with the use of chemicals and preservatives.
 They are harmful to our health, and people are purchasing those items at higher prices.
 Importers cannot ensure the freshness and proper nutrition of imported food.
 Local sellers also preserve them for several days.
 This makes it less nutritious and less fresh than locally produced fruits and vegetables.